Galápagos tortoise: Recognition of subpopulations

 The first systematic survey of giant tortoises was by the zoologist Albert Günther of the British Museum, in 1875.
 Günther identified at least five distinct populations from the Galápagos, and three from the Indian Ocean islands.
 He expanded the list in 1877 to six from the Galápagos, four from the Seychelles, and four from the Mascarenes.
-Günther hypothesized that all the giant tortoises descended from a single ancestral population which spread by sunken land bridges.
+Günther hypothesized that all the giant tortoises descended from a single ancestral population which had spread by sunken land bridges.
 This hypothesis was later disproven by the understanding that the Galápagos, the atolls of Seychelles, and the Mascarene islands are all of recent volcanic origin and have never been linked to a continent by land bridges.
 Galápagos tortoises are now thought to have descended from a South American ancestor, while the Indian Ocean tortoises derived from ancestral populations on Madagascar.

 At the end of the 19th century, Georg Baur and Walter Rothschild recognised five more populations of Galápagos tortoise.
 In 1905–06, an expedition by the California Academy of Sciences, with Joseph R. Slevin in charge of reptiles, collected specimens which were studied by Academy herpetologist John Van Denburgh.
 He identified four additional populations, and proposed the existence of 15 subspecies.
 Van Denburgh's list still guides the taxonomy of the Galápagos tortoise, though now 10 populations are thought to have existed.

 Current species and genus names

-The current specific designation of niger, formerly feminized to nigra ("black" – Quoy & Gaimard, 1824b) was resurrected in 1984 after it was discovered to be the senior synonym (an older taxonomic synonym taking historical precedence) for the then commonly used subspecies name of elephantopus ("elephant-footed" – Harlan, 1827).
+The current specific designation of niger, (originally spelled nigra - meaning "black" - by Quoy & Gaimard, 1824 because it was in the feminine genus Testudo) was resurrected as a valid species name in 1984 after it was discovered to be the senior synonym (an older taxonomic synonym taking historical precedence) for the then commonly used subspecies name of elephantopus ("elephant-footed" – Harlan, 1827).
 Quoy and Gaimard's Latin description explains the use of nigra: "Testudo toto corpore nigro" means "tortoise with completely black body".
-Quoy and Gairmard described nigra from a living specimen, but no evidence indicates they knew of its accurate provenance within the Galápagos – the locality was in fact given as California.
-Garman proposed the linking of nigra with the extinct Floreana subspecies.
+Quoy and Gaimard described it from a living specimen, but no evidence indicates they knew of its accurate provenance within the Galápagos – the locality was in fact given as California.
+Garman proposed synonymizing it with the extinct Floreana subspecies.
 Later, Pritchard deemed it convenient to accept this designation, despite its tenuousness, for minimal disruption to the already confused nomenclature of the subspecies.
-The even more senior subspecies synonym of californiana ("californian" – Quoy & Gaimard, 1824a) is considered a nomen oblitum ("forgotten name").
+The even more senior subspecies synonym of californiana ("californian" – Quoy & Gaimard, 1824) is considered a nomen oblitum ("forgotten name").

-Previously, the Galápagos tortoise was considered to belong to the genus Geochelone, known as 'typical tortoises' or 'terrestrial turtles'.
-In the 1990s, subgenus Chelonoidis was elevated to generic status based on phylogenetic evidence which grouped the South American members of Geochelone into an independent clade (branch of the tree of life).
+In most of the 1900s, the Galápagos tortoise was considered to belong to the genus Geochelone, known as 'typical tortoises' or 'terrestrial turtles'.
+In the 1980s, the former subgenus Chelonoidis was elevated to generic status, a conclusion later supported by phylogenetic evidence which grouped the South American members of Geochelone into an independent clade (branch of the tree of life).
 This nomenclature has been adopted by several authorities.
+The names of several species names in the genus Chelonoidis, including this one, have often been misspelled, beginning in the 1980s when Chelonoidis was elevated to genus and mistakenly treated as feminine rather than masculine, an error recognized and fixed in 2017.